numpy/numpydoc/doc/format.rst

    * New recommended way of obtaining the same functionality.

-   This section should use the note Sphinx directive instead of an underlined section header.
+   This section should use the ``deprecated`` Sphinx directive instead of an underlined section header.

    ::

-     .. note:: Deprecated in NumPy 1.6.0
+     .. deprecated:: 1.6.0
                `ndobj_old` will be removed in NumPy 2.0.0, it is replaced by `ndobj_new` because the latter works also with array subclasses.